LogaGill489/Cadavle/README.md

 the direction, the length, and the number of bones that guess touches.
 After each guess, colours indicate weather the guess is incorrect, (red), correct (green), too high (orange), or too low (blue), which will help the player with future guessing.
 Below you can see what a full game might look like.
 I truly hope you enjoy it!
-It was made for my girlfriend, though I know many anatomy lovers will have some fun too!
+It was made for a friend of mine, though I know many anatomy lovers will have some fun too!
 </p>

 <img src="Cadavle-Example.png">